yavarjs/utterances-comments/README.md

 # utterances-comments
-A repository that contains yavarjs' comments
+A repository that contains yavarjs comments.